Abdulaziz-KTA/Emergency_911_Calls/README.md

 # Emergency 911 Calls
-and here my Medium post <a href="https://medium.com/@AbdulazizKTA/emergency-911-calls-a7d2879a6729">Emergency 911 Calls</a>
+Here my Medium post <a href="https://medium.com/@AbdulazizKTA/emergency-911-calls-a7d2879a6729">Emergency 911 Calls</a>

 ### Project Motivation:
 The motive behind the project is to study and understand the time to call on 911 in 2018